frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 This layer also contains media control keys and the keys to access the FUNC and SNAP layers, as well as mouse buttons.

-The encoders are used for volume and screen brightness control.
+The encoders are used for volume (right) and screen brightness (left) control.

 ### FUNC